melodell/schedule-to-ical/README.md

 Backpack/Registration > My Class Schedule > List View > Scroll to the bottom and click "Printer friendly page" \
 Open Browser Tools and click "Save Page As" > Choose "Webpage, Single File" as format.

-Save somewhere (`src/` directory will do) and specify path to file in command line argument
+Save somewhere and specify path to file in command line argument

 ### Virtual Environment
 ``` console